 The remuneration and allowances payable to the Code of Conduct Panel and the Executive Officer in respect of a complaint are recoverable from the relevant council.
 As such, Panel members are required to maintain a written record of the work undertaken on a complaint.

 Essential requirements

-Local government member: Applicants must be persons with experience in local government who are not councillors or council employees and have not been councillors or council employees for at least two years.
+Local government member: Applicants must be persons with experience in local government who are not current councillors or council employees.